GLOBAL MARKETS-Yen jumps on possible Bank of Japan shift, stocks bounce | Headlines

 GLOBAL MARKETS-Yen jumps on possible Bank of Japan shift, stocks bounce

-The Japanese yen surged on Thursday as monetary policymakers hinted the Bank of Japan (BOJ) may shift away from its ultra-low interest rate plan and a gauge of global stocks rose after three straight declines as investors assessed the latest round of U.S. labor market data.
+The Japanese yen jumped on Thursday as policymakers hinted the Bank of Japan (BOJ) may shift away from its ultra-low interest rate plan and a gauge of global stocks rose after three straight falls as investors assessed the latest round of U.S. labor market data.

 - Country: